 Since HDR was formed in

-2001, some of the places visited have included; West to Ullapool, East
+2001, some of the places visited have included; West to Glen Affric area, East

-to Nairn, North to Lairg and South to Cairngorm.
+to Nairn, North to Tain and South to Cairngorm.

-problems, the countryside of the Scottish Highlands is a marvellous
+countryside of the Scottish Highlands is a marvellous place to visit.

-place to visit.
-Highland Disabled Ramblers may be just the ticket
+Highland Disabled Ramblers may be just the ticket !

 If you wish to become a member do not send any money to us